TL;DR

 They're trained on large datasets of aligned video and audio.

-That’s why you see quality jumps over time - the models get better at edge cases like accents, fast speech, and partial occlusion.
+That's why you see quality jumps over time-the models get better at edge cases like accents, fast speech, and partial occlusion.

-1) Prepare your script or voice
+1) Prepare your script or voice for a lip-sync app.

 - Text script (then generate voice)